Sudipta108/Sudipta108/README.md

 # 👋 Hi there, I'm Sudipta!

 Welcome to my GitHub profile!
-I'm passionate about **[Your Interests]**, and here, you'll find a collection of my projects, experiments, and contributions to the open-source community.
+I'm passionate about Computer Science and Engineering, and here, you'll find a collection of my projects, experiments, and contributions to the open-source community.

 ---